Joy Moeller holding her book

 I was a dental hygienist and I decided to learn and study everything I could in the field.
 I have seen so many patients having surgery after surgery, taking many medications, and generally seeking the wrong type of health care and suffering immensely.

-The current Scope of Practice in the United States for myofunctional therapy is:
+The current Scope of Practice in the United States for Myofunctional Therapy is:

 • Abnormal non-nutritive sucking habits (thumb, finger, pacifier etc)